DeNA/Anjin/README.md

 > If you start the Autopilot in Play Mode, Play Mode will continue even after the autopilot is terminated.

-### 2. Launch from commandline
+### 2. Launch from command line

-To launch from the commandline, specify the following arguments.
+To launch from the command line, specify the following arguments.

 ```bash
 $(UNITY) \